Student Health & Wellness Fee

 - Consultations and short-term counseling with a mental health clinician

 - Healthy student behavior programs that promote positive health and safety (e.g. sexually transmitted infections, drug and alcohol abuse, stress management, contraception)

 - Consultation with a registered dietician

 - Consultation with an orthopedic specialist (office visit fee waived and other charges still apply)

 - Access to sexual assault counseling, prevention and advocacy services

-For additional questions about the student health fee, call the health center at 479-575-4451 or email email@example.com.
+For additional questions about the student health and wellness fee, call the health center at 479-575-4451 or email email@example.com.